Bacon Wrapped Smokies

 A closeup of a pile of bacon wrapped smokies served with a side of barbecue sauce in a small bowl

-The Lowdown on These Bacon Wrapped Smokies
+Bacon Wrapped Smokies Ingredients

 Overhead shot of ingredients for making bacon wrapped smokies on a marble surface before baking

 • Bacon: Grab whatever brand you love, whether it’s Oscar Mayer, Smithfield, or your favorite local butcher.
 Just make sure it’s regular bacon!
 Not the thick-sliced kind.
+Go for turkey bacon if you want a light-ish bacon wrapped smokies recipe, but keep in mind it won’t crisp up quite like pork bacon.

 • Cocktail Sausages: Hillshire Farms Little Smokies are a classic, but any brand you’re familiar with will work just fine.
+You can use regular hot dogs cut into thirds!

 • Light Brown Sugar: Sweet and a little sticky, this gives us that caramelized goodness.